Hootsuite: Service

 The service is commonly used to manage online brands and to submit messages to a variety of social media services, including Twitter, Facebook, Instagram, LinkedIn and TikTok.
 Companies and organizations known to use Hootsuite include Facebook, the Obama administration, HBO, Martha Stewart Media, Virgin Group, SXSW, Panasonic, Zappos, The Gap and LHC.
-Hootsuite provides a browser-based dashboard that allows users to keep updated on their Twitter account.
+Hootsuite provides a browser-based dashboard that lets users manage their social media presence and performance.

 Business

 The company behind the service is based in Vancouver, British Columbia, Canada.
-Its business strategy allows users free basic service with payment for additional features.

 In January 2010, the Hootsuite company was spun out of Invoke Media after venture capital firms Blumberg Capital and Hearst Interactive Media raised $2 million in financing for the company.
-Localized versions of Hootsuite are available in Japanese, Spanish, Portuguese, and German, and 50 more languages are planned to be added.
-Hootsuite's team continues to contact media organizations to help them manage their online brands, by meeting with groups such as Time Inc. and its subsidiary magazines, including People, InStyle, and This Old House.
+Localized versions of Hootsuite are available in English, French, German, Italian, Portuguese, and Spanish.

-As of June 2010, the service managed over one million social media accounts for 400,000 unique users.
+As of March 2018, the service managed over one million social media accounts for 16 million unique users.